lawpdas/OSSOT/README.md

-# Good Open Source Project for Visual Object Tracking
+# Open Source Project for Visual Object Tracking

-## What does a good open source project look like?
+**What does a good open source project look like?**

 **Rating**: `stars`[+], `forks`[+], `watchers`[+], `closed-issue`[+], `open-issue`[-]